Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

+and $X$ as in \cref{Xin}.
+By this, the input and reservoir weights $W^\mathrm{in}$ and $W^\mathrm{res}$ are learned, not only the output weights $W^\mathrm{out}$.
+But our experiments indicate that this procedure is less reliable than the one with given, i.e., predefined random input and reservoir weights and unit spectral radius for the reservoir (cf. \cref{output}), at least if the whole (and not only a part of) the reservoir is learned from additional (random) input.

-The just sketched proof of Prop.~\ref{approx} suggests a way to learn the input and reservoir weights.
-This topic is also investigated by \citet{PDW13} for ESNs with nonlinear activation function in the reservoir.
-However, for PrNNs, the given input and reservoir weights $W^\mathrm{in}$ and $W^\mathrm{res}$ together with the learned output weights $W^\mathrm{out}$ provide the best approximation of the function $f(t)$.
-There is no need to learn them, because PrNNs are completely linearly activated RNNs (including the reservoir).
-If one tries to learn $W^\mathrm{in}$ and $W^\mathrm{res}$ taking not only the output time series $S$ but additionally the reservoir state time series $R$ into account, then in principle exactly the given input and reservoir weights are learned.
-Only with nonlinear activation there would be a learning effect.
-Nonetheless, $W^\mathrm{in}$ and $W^\mathrm{res}$ can be learned as sketched above by our procedure, if they are not given in advance, starting with a random reservoir state sequence.
-But our experiments indicate that this procedure is less numerically stable than the one with given input and reservoir weights (as described in Sect.~\ref{output}) and a spectral radius of the reservoir normalized to $1$ (cf. Sect.~\ref{dynamics}).
+The topic of learning all weights in the matrix $W$ is investigated in \citep{PDW13} for ESNs with nonlinear activation function in the reservoir.
+However, for LRNNs, the given input and reservoir weights $W^\mathrm{in}$ and $W^\mathrm{res}$ together with the learned output weights $W^\mathrm{out}$ already provide the best approximation of the function $f(t)$.
+There is no need to learn the input and reservoir weights, simply because LRNNs are completely linearly activated RNNs (including the reservoir).
+If one tries to learn $W^\mathrm{in}$ and $W^\mathrm{res}$ taking not only the output time series $S$ but additionally the reservoir state time series $R$ into account, then exactly the given input and reservoir weights are learned if \cref{ineq} holds.
+Only with nonlinear activation there is a learning effect.

+Although LRNNs rely on linear activation functions, they can represent nonlinear functions $f(t)$.
+In fact, LRNNs are well suited to represent differential equations (cf. \cref{rem}), which lead to highly nonlinear functions.
+Any exponential, trigonometric and polynomial functions can be modeled (cf. \cref{jordan}).
+There is no restriction to cyclic or periodic time series.
+Any time-dependent function $f(t)$ can be exactly approximated (cf. \cref{approx}), including functions with regime shifts.
+This is also true for chaotic functions such as random number series or the Mackey-Glass time series \citep{MG77,JH04}.
+However, long-term prediction is not that accurate for these types of time series.

+\begin{remk}[scope and generalization to nonlinear activation] This paper focuses on time-dependent functions $f(t)$, where the output evolves autonomously over time.
+Such functions are central to modeling dynamic systems and are naturally handled by LRNNs with purely linear activation.
+In this setting, nonlinearities are not required: The network dynamics, governed by the transition matrix, already permit the approximation of a broad class of functions, including polynomials, exponentials, and oscillatory signals (cf. \cref{approx}).

+A different problem is to compute general functions $f(s)$, i.e., mappings from arbitrary input vectors $s$ to output values.
+In that context, nonlinear activation functions may offer benefits.
+If the activation function $g$ is monotonic and invertible, the LRNN learning procedure introduced so far (\cref{output}) can, in principle, be extended.
+For this, $g$ has to be applied component-wise to \cref{reserv} while running the input through the reservoir and to \cref{linear}.
+The solution of the resulting equation $Y^\mathrm{out} = g\big(W^\mathrm{out} \cdot X\big)$ is then just $W^\mathrm{out} = g^{-1}\big(Y^\mathrm{out}\big)/X$.